ryancooper/course-info/README.md

 the previous section.

-1. The first thing we have to do is to clone the current homework repository by issuing the following commands onto the command line:
+1. The first thing we have to do is to clone the current homework repository by issuing the following commands on the command line:

    ```bash
     $ git clone git@github.com:MIT-DB-Class/simple-db-hw.git